Upper Childs River Restoration

 Click to See Our

 Solution: The Falmouth Rod & Gun Club (FRGC) owns 200 acres of land in Falmouth and Mashpee which virtually surrounds the 12.5 acre Farley Bog and the portion of the Childs River leading north to the 24.7 acre Garner Bogs parcel.
-The FR&GC has acquired control of these parcels to rehabilitate the Upper Childs River and restore the Farley and Garner cranberry bogs to wetlands.
-Plans are to:
+The FR&GC acquired control of these parcels to rehabilitate the Upper Childs River and restore the Farley and Garner cranberry bogs to wetlands.
+Plans were implemented to:

 3. Restore the bogs to wetlands with native plantings and nesting areas for migratory waterfowl.

 4. Improve the overall water quality in the watershed.

 Benefits: Creating a “cold water fishery” in the Upper Childs River will foster the return and propagation of sea run brook trout to the river.
 The restoration of cranberry bogs to wetlands creates habitat for migratory waterfowl, songbirds, and other wildlife.
 The wetlands will also act as a natural filtration system for the watershed and estuaries in both towns.
 The FRGC has placed Conservation Restrictions on the land surrounding the Childs River to ensure it will remain undeveloped.
 The FRGC will permit public access to the site for hiking and enjoying nature.
 Schools and scouts may use the project area to study the value of river and wetland restoration.

 Timeframe: Final planting at the site will take place in the Spring of 2022 and that will mark completion of the construction phase.

 Cost: This $3.0M project will require some maintenance.
 If you are interested, your generous donations would be greatly appreciated.